loyada/typedpy/docs/tutorial.rst

     # TypeError: a_1: Expected <class 'int'>; Got []

 This section demonstrated how Typedpy can fulfill most of the functions of Dataclasses in a more developer-friendly way.
-The clear advantage of Dataclass over Typedpy is that in a straightforward initialization, the IDE (e.g. PyCharm) identifies \
+A clear advantage of Dataclass over Typedpy is that in a straightforward initialization, the IDE (e.g. PyCharm) identifies \
 type errors and highlights them. \

 Given that, can we use both together, and thus get the best of both? \

-In simple cases, as long as the fields are the basic types (not from the "typing" library or Typedpy Fields), the answer \
+In simple cases, as long as the fields are the basic types, the answer \
 is yes.
 The following code is valid, and behaves the way you would hope: